Examination of the Neonate

 Overall aims and purpose

 Completion of this module will enable midwives, registered in the UK, to competently perform a thorough, holistic examination of the healthy, term newborn, supported by underpinning theoretical knowledge that meets the requirements of the NICE Guidelines (2006).
 The initial development and subsequent review of this module has been in response to clinical demand and offers the practising midwife an opportunity to gain the necessary knowledge and skills required to conduct a full examination of the term neonate and refer as and when necessary.
 The mutual recognition of the respective role of the midwife with others who participate in the care of women and babies is inherent within the module ,whilst promoting and supporting the development of a range of skills to understand, interpret and manage as appropriate , the complex physiological changes in the neonate following birth.
-Those students who have completed the module through the BM (Hons) Midwifery programme from Bangor University from 2014, will only be expected to attend one study day and complete the summative competences and summative clinical examinations of a term neonate witnessed by a designated mentor.
+Those students who have completed the module through the BM (Hons) Midwifery programme from Bangor University from 2014, will only be expected to attend one study day, either virtually or in the classroom, and complete the summative competences and summative clinical examinations of a term neonate witnessed by a designated mentor.
 They will be required to complete the clinical competencies and neonatal examinations within 3 years from when they completed the BM (Hons) Midwifery programme.

 May include, but not limited to: Normal fetal development/anatomy and physiology of the 7 systems • Transitional events in the neonatal period • Normal morphology of the neonate • Normal development of the infant • Clinical examination: recognition of the abnormal • Identification and management of Congenital abnormalities • Communication • Referral systems and local guidelines • Holistic approach to the care of the neonate and family • Professional, ethical and legal issues